-Students may receive up to \$5000 a year for qualified school related expenses.
+Students may receive up to \$5000 a year for qualified school-related expenses.
 Funding is limited and available on a first-come, first-served basis to eligible students.
 Students may be eligible for ETV if they meet any one of the following:

-- They are 16 to 20, currently in a dependency action in a Washington state or Tribal Court, are in the care and custody of the Department of Children, Youth, and Families or Tribal Child Welfare agency, and are in foster care. - They are 18 to 20 and exited state or tribal foster care because they reached the age of majority. - The student was adopted or entered a relative guardianship on or after the age of 16 to 20. - If the student has participated and received ETV funds prior to 21, they are eligible to the age of 23.
+- They are 15 to 20 years old, currently involved in a dependency action in a Washington State or Tribal Court, in the care and custody of DCYF or an ICW agency, and in foster care. - They are 18 to 20 years old and have aged out of state or tribal care.
+Youth who have aged out of foster care in a state other than Washington may also be eligible to apply. - They were adopted or entered guardianship with a relative on or after the age of 15. - If they participated and received ETV funds prior to age 21, they may be eligible to age 26.
+ETV cannot fund more than 20 quarters or 15 semesters.